YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Some patients choose to pause creatine because it reduces anxiety.
 That is acceptable.
 But peace of mind should not replace proper hair loss management.

-For a healthy patient using a simple creatine product, the earliest practical discussion is usually after 10 to 14 days, when the grafts are no longer in the fragile first phase and the scalp is cleaner and easier to manage.
+For a healthy patient using a simple creatine product, the earliest practical discussion is usually after 10 to 14 days.
+At that point, grafts are no longer in the fragile first phase and the scalp is cleaner and easier to manage.

-I still want conditions to be right.
+The conditions still matter.
 Scabs should be gone.
 Washing should be normal.
 Swelling should be settled.
 There should be no bleeding, infection, significant redness, or painful pimples.
 Training should be returning in stages, not suddenly.

-If the patient is still anxious, swollen, sweating heavily, or checking the scalp constantly, I would wait longer.
+If the patient is still anxious, swollen, sweating heavily, or checking the scalp constantly, waiting longer is cleaner.
 A supplement can return later.
 The early healing period cannot be repeated.

-Yes, I prefer avoiding a high-dose loading phase immediately after surgery.
+A high dose creatine loading phase is not a good restart plan immediately after surgery.
 The first weeks are not the time to experiment with aggressive supplement routines, sudden diet changes, dehydration, stomach upset, or hard workouts.

-If creatine returns, I prefer a simple product the patient already tolerates, not a new brand, a loading phase, or a mixed pre-workout powder.
+If creatine returns, it should be a simple product the patient already tolerates, not a new brand, a loading phase, or a mixed pre workout powder.
 Restarting creatine should not be treated as a signal that recovery is finished.
 It is only one small supplement decision inside the wider recovery plan.

 The safer rhythm is boring on purpose.
 Recover first, restart training gradually, then rebuild the gym routine without confusing the scalp with too many changes at once.